Here is a list of the top projects that CIS is working on at the moment, culled from a total of fifty nine projects.

 Goals: During a six month transition period, integrate most AV services into user support.

-Status: We have begun the transition, including rewriting job descriptions and changing reporting lines for staff.
+2/26/2014: We have begun the transition, including rewriting job descriptions and changing reporting lines for staff.
 Changes have been made to the Footprints ticket system to accommodate the transition.
 We have hired a temporary employee to help with workload during this reorganization.

 Portal Advisory Group

 Description: The Portal Advisory Group is a cross functional group that is charged with guiding CIS in matters regarding the portal.
 It is chaired by Mark Ashley.
-The success of this group would indicate an impovement in the IT governance model of the College.
+The success of this group would indicate an improvement in the IT governance model of the College.

 Goals: We would like to see the PAG publish a prioritized list of desired portal improvements.
 And CIS could then implement improvements in timely manner.
 We would also like to see the PAG begin to tackle questions about whether we stay with JICS portal or seek something else.

-Status: PAG did not meet in Fall, but substantial work was done by Mark Ashley (chair), Susan Selhorst and Gerald Reyes to map out the projects by rough order of magnitude (ROM) in preparation for ranking by the PAG.
+2/26/2014: PAG did not meet in Fall, but substantial work was done by Mark Ashley (chair), Susan Selhorst and Gerald Reyes to map out the projects by rough order of magnitude (ROM) in preparation for ranking by the PAG.
 The PAG is scheduled to meet in February.

 Make a transition from DTA to TA program